MD, MHA, MMCi

 Area of interest

-Dr. Chung is a physician scientist who is triple board certified in internal medicine, pediatrics, and the subspecialty of clinical informatics.
+Chung is a physician scientist who is triple board certified in internal medicine, pediatrics, and the subspecialty of clinical informatics.
 She maintains an active primary care clinical practice, which focuses on the care of complex patients with cancer and multiple chronic conditions.
 She is the Associate Director of the Program on Health and Clinical Informatics for the UNC School of Medicine, which is responsible for accelerating and advancing informatics research across UNC and leads the Carolina Health Informatics Research Collaborative, which brings together multidisciplinary faculty researchers from across UNC.
 At UNC Health Care, she is the Lead Informatics Physician for Digital Health Innovation and Patient Engagement.
+She also serves as the founding fellowship program director for the UNC Clinical Informatics Subspecialty Fellowship.

 Her research focuses on digital health and applied clinical informatics research to enable patient-centered care and the integration of patient-generated health data (PGHD) and patient-reported outcomes (PROs) into the electronic health record (EHR) and into clinical care workflows and processes.
 In particular, her recent work seeks to develop new data science methodologies in preprocessing, data visualization, and machine learning to enable precision medicine recommendations based on mHealth data and PROs.
 This work is funded by a NSF/NIH Quantitative Approaches to Biomedical Big Data R01 sponsored by NIBIB and the Office of the Director.
 Her work also centers upon the development, implementation, and evaluation of user-centered health information technologies (HIT) and innovations embedded within and connected to electronic health record systems and patient portal systems.